remdui/MultivariateNormativeModeling/README.md

     poetry run black ./src
     ```

+- Ruff (more aggressive, use with caution\[!]) can be used for additional code formatting.
+Docs for Ruff can be found [here](https://docs.astral.sh/ruff/).
+Run Ruff using `poetry`:

+    ```bash
+    poetry run ruff format --check --diff ./src
+    ```

+    To apply the changes to the files, use without the `--check` and `--diff` flags:

+    ```bash
+    poetry run ruff format ./src
+    ```

+### Unused Code Cleaning
+- Autoflake can be used to remove unused imports and variables.
+Docs for Autoflake can be found [here](https://github.com/PyCQA/autoflake).
+Run Autoflake using `poetry`:

+    ```bash
+    poetry run autoflake --remove-all-unused-imports --remove-unused-variables --in-place --check -r .
+    ```

+    To apply the changes to the files, use without the `--check` flag:

+    ```bash
+    poetry run autoflake --remove-all-unused-imports --remove-unused-variables --in-place -r .
+    ```

 ### Docstring Formatting

 - Docstringsformatter is used to format docstrings.
 Docs for Docstringsformatter can be found [here](https://pydocstringformatter.readthedocs.io/en/latest/).
 Run Docstringsformatter using `poetry`: